CCoderSkulll/Functioner/README.md

 # Functioner

-This script define some functions to help the programmer with his Python code.
+This script define some functions and classes to help the programmer with his Python code.